kadinsayani/Wellness-Tracker/README.md

 My project also utilizes additional UI elements such as tooltips, progress bars, and alerts.
 Tooltips allow a user to hover over a button and learn more about what it does.
 For example, hovering over Add brings up a tooltip that states: "Click to submit entries.
 You can submit as many as you want at a time."
 Progress bars are used for tracking a user's progress towards their wellness metric goals.

+### File IO

+Wellness reports are generated as .txt files in the home/Wellness Tracker Reports directory.